interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 # Web Monetization

 Web Monetization is a proposed browser API that uses ILP micropayments to monetize a site.
-It can be provided through a polyfill or an extension, but the goal is to eventually implement it directly into the user's agent.
+It can be provided through a polyfill or an extension, but the goal is to eventually implement it directly into the user's browser.

 ## Overview